v1.22

 --max-size - Don't transfer any file larger than this

 Controls the maximum size file within the scope of an rclone command.
-Default units are KiB but abbreviations K, M, G, T or P are valid.
+Default units are KiB but abbreviations B, K, M, G, T or P are valid.

 E.g. rclone ls remote: --max-size 1G lists files on remote: of 1 GiB size or smaller.